sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

 KeyError: 'Table must be specified'
 }}}

-   * add data from whatever (e.g. quickly via sql file): magic function to deal with other ways to add data? think about this more later.
+   * (mut'ble only) add data from whatever (e.g. quickly via sql file): magic function to deal with other ways to add data? think about this more later.
    * copy
     * creates a new db and everything (completely deep copy)
     * preserves the query string?